joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/021-Configmaps.md

 In addition to this, secrets supports the following:

-- storing secrets as key-value paris, and
+- storing secrets as **key-value pairs**, and
 - **specialized support** for storing Docker registry credentials and TLS certs.

+### Base64 encoded

+It is important to note that secrets are **not encrypted at rest by default** and are instead only **base-64 encoded**.
+Anyone with the base64 encoded secret can easily decode it.
+As such the secrets can be considered as not very safe.

+The Kubernetes documentation page and a lot of blogs out there refer to secrets as a "safer option" to store sensitive data.
+They are safer than storing in plain text as they reduce the risk of accidentally exposing passwords and other sensitive data.
+In general, it's not the secret itself that is safe, it is the practices around it.

+### Best Practices

+Secrets are not encrypted, so it is not safer in that sense.
+However, some best practices around using secrets make it safer:

+- Not checking-in secret object definition files to source code repositories.

+- Enabling Encryption at Rest for Secrets so they are stored encrypted in ETCD.

-It is important to note that secrets are not encrypted at rest by default and are instead only base-64 encoded.
-However, Kubernetes can separately control access to ConfigMaps and Secrets.
-So by following the pattern of storing sensitive data in Secrets, users of the cluster can be denied access to Secrets but granted access to ConfigMaps using Kubernetes access control mechanisms.
+- Separately control access to ConfigMaps and Secrets

+By following the pattern of storing sensitive data in Secrets, users of the cluster can be denied access to Secrets but granted access to ConfigMaps using Kubernetes access control mechanisms.

+### How Kubernetes handles secrets
+Kubernetes also handles secrets in various ways:

+- A secret is only sent to a node if a pod on that node requires it.

+- Kubelet stores the secret into a tmpfs so that the secret is not written to disk storage.

+- Once the Pod that depends on the secret is deleted, kubelet will delete its local copy of the secret data as well.

+Having said that, there are other better ways of handling sensitive data like passwords in Kubernetes, such as using tools like:

+- Helm Secrets
+- HashiCorp Vault

-There are two way to create a secret:
+### Ways to create a secret

-- **Imperative** approach, using the command below:
+**Imperative** approach, using the command below:

     ```bash
     # Supply secrets directly on the command